aprescott/serif/README.md

 Serif is a file-based blogging engine intended for simple sites.
 It compiles Markdown content to static files, and there is a web interface for editing and publishing ([simple video demo](https://docs.google.com/open?id=0BxPQpxGSOOyKS1J4MmlnM3JIaXM)), because managing everything with `ssh` and `git` can be a pain, compared to having a more universally accessible editing interface.

 Having problems with Serif?
-[Open an issue on GitHub](https://github.com/aprescott/serif/issues), or use the [Serif Google Group](https://groups.google.com/forum/#!forum/serif-rb)
+[Open an issue on GitHub](https://github.com/aprescott/serif/issues), use the [Serif Google Group](https://groups.google.com/forum/#!forum/serif-rb), or [join the Freenode#serif IRC channel](irc://irc.freenode.net/serif).

 ## First time use